 Why?
 Well, as it turns out our brain is wired to constantly look for new rewards.
 We’re always on the lookout, searching for the next pattern and the rewards it may provide.
 Need an example, think monkeys, trees and fruit.
 The monkey that finds the fruit first, eats, get full, but then is on the search again.
 Once identifying it and obtaining the reward, it moves on to try and identify other patterns and new rewards creating higher anticipation levels and fueling its (and our) brain with dopamine to keep it in a euphoric, almost obsessed state for a short period.
 Can someone say addiction…?

 After we get what we want, the excitement fades away and we calm down (e.g. it’s just a phone!), we identified all the associated rewards related to that new toy and stop anticipating new ones.

 As a result, we immediately move on to look for new patterns and rewards.
 Since the dopamine levels we experienced earlier faded as we are looking to satisfy our dopamine habit.
 This results in increased level of dopamine transmission in our brain that supports the effort to reproduce that previously euphoric state.

 This dopamine chasing can get distracting and can have a significant effect on our productivity.
 How can we stay focused with all these dopamine adventures?
 How can we keep goals, deadlines and relationships while nourishing our previous engagements even after the initial excitement fades away?

-The answer is: plan your change (chasing new patterns) and introduce them regularly into day to day activities.
+The answer is: Plan change (chasing new patterns) and introduce it regularly into daily activities.

 Lucky for us, we know how our brain works and we can sort of cheat it so it’ll comply with changes we want to introduce…of course, that’s easier said than done.